kwonald/AVAByteMobile/README.md

 # AVAByteMobile
-Due to contract obligations I can only showcase in video form of the work that was done via gifs and some early rough work src code.
+Due to contract obligations I can only showcase in video form of the work that was done via screen capture and some early rough work src code.
 If trouble viewing or getting project to view please contact

 giwan.kwon@gmail.com for links to video demo of the working project

+The link to the screen capture working demo is here:  https://drive.google.com/open?id=1qdYDrECgaP8pD537i4RJozUu5V7VozrY